compulim/react-dictate-button/README.md

 * Recognition aborted
    1. `onProgress({})`
    2. `onProgress({ results: [] })`
-   3. While speech is getting recognized, `props.disabled` is set to `false`
+   3. While speech is getting recognized, set `props.disabled` to `false`, interrupting dictation
    4. `onError({ error: 'aborted' })`
 * Not authorized to use speech or no audio device is available
    1. `onError({ error: 'not-allowed' })`